Kritz-Bitz-LLC/st_innocent/README.md

 ## Build & Deploy

-Deploys automatically to Cloudflare Pages on push to Github.
+Automatically builds & deploys to Cloudflare Pages when pushed to Github.